JRSoftware92/WebSoap/README.md

 ## Description

-Simple Android Web Browsing Application built on the jsoup HTML Parsing Library.
+A functional HTML Web Viewing Application for the Android platform built on the jsoup HTML Parsing Library.

 ### Features